-96) There exists a present controversy between Plaintiffs on the one hand, and Defendants, on the other hand, as to the constitutionality of the actions of the N.C.G.A. with respect to the passage of Senate Bills 814 and 75 and House Bills 913 and 1092.

-97) Plaintiffs seek a declaratory judgment that the N.C.G.A. is in violation of N.C.
+- 96) There exists a present controversy between Plaintiffs on the one hand, and Defendants, on the other hand, as to the constitutionality of the actions of the N.C.G.A. with respect to the passage of Senate Bills 814 and 75 and House Bills 913 and 1092. - Plaintiffs seek a declaratory judgment that the N.C.G.A. is in violation of N.C.
 Const.
 Art I, § 2, 3, 35 and Art.
-XIII § 4 because its proposed language for presenting the constitutional amendments contained in Senate Bill 814, and House Bills 913 and 1092 on the 2018 ballot does not satisfy the constitutional requirement that the legislature submit the proposal of the amendment to the qualified voters of North Carolina in that the amendments and the ballot descriptions are vague and misleading.

-House Bill 913 will be presented on the ballot with vague and misleading a. language focused on the establishment of a "bipartisan Board of Ethics and Elections."
-This language fails to acknowledge the massive shift in authority over all boards and commissions from the executive to the legislative branch.
+XIII, § 4 because its proposed language for presenting the constitutional amendments contained in Senate Bills 814 and 75 and House Bills 913 and 1092 on the 2018 ballot does not satisfy the constitutional requirement that the legislature submit the proposal of the amendment to the qualified voters of North Carolina in that the amendments and the ballot descriptions are vague and misleading. - a.
+House Bill 913 will be presented on the ballot with vague and misleading language focused on the establishment of a "bipartisan Board of Ethics and Elections."
+This language fails to acknowledge the significant shift in authority over all boards and commissions from the executive to the legislative branch.
 The amendment states in a vague way that the amendment will "clarify the appointment authority of the Legislative and the Judicial Branches," when in fact it will radically alter the appointment authority of the Legislative branch.

-Moreover, the amendment will extend to powers far beyond the "appointment authority" of the NCGA but will cause the NCGA to control the "powers," "duties," "responsibility," and "terms of office" of all boards and commissions.
+Moreover, the amendment will extend to powers far beyond the "appointment authority" of the N.C.G.A. but will cause the N.C.G.A. to control the "powers," "duties," "responsibility," and "terms of office" of all boards and commissions.
 By failing even to note this fundamental change to the NC Constitution on the ballot, the N.C.G.A. has failed in its duty to submit the amendment proposal to the qualified voters of North Carolina.
-Farther, the question is misleading in that it states that it will clarify the appointment authority of the "Judicial Branch[]" when in fact the amendment has nothing to do with the judicial branch.
-In addition, the question is misleading because it states that it will "establish" the State Elections and Ethics Board, when in fact that board already exists.
+Further, the question is misleading in that it states that it will clarify the appointment authority of the "Judicial Branch." when in fact the amendment has nothing to do with the judicial branch.
+In addition, the question is misleading because it states that it will "establish a bipartisan Board of Ethics and Elections"

+when in fact that board has already been established.
+See N.C.
+Gen. Stat. § 163A-1.
 Finally, the question seeks to further confuse voters by stating that it will "prohibit legislators from serving on boards and commissions exercising executive or judicial authority."
 The question fails to acknowledge that legislators are already prohibited from serving on such boards.